Courthouse employees step up to help underprivileged children for holidays

 “It gets us out in the community and lets people know about being mentors in our program,” Program Specialist Wala Tillman said.

 Anyone interested in becoming a “Big” to a “Little” should contact Big Brothers Big Sisters of Northeastern PA.
-Information on becoming a Big or helping with programs can be found at www.BBBS.NEPA.org.
+Find out more about becoming a Big or helping with programs here.